abhi7068/checkpoint-crypto-watch/step-3/README.md

 <img src="https://res.cloudinary.com/dn83xtspp/image/upload/v1676271839/Screenshot_20230213_121835_g789ts.png" height="300px" width="700px" />

-- Use CoinTable API in the api.js file in the config folder and push the response inside the coins state.
+- Now Use CoinTable API in the api.js file in the config folder, use the fetch method to hit the API endpoint and get the response, response then should be assigned to the state.

 <img src="https://res.cloudinary.com/dn83xtspp/image/upload/v1676276553/Screenshot_20230213_134949_ynvtol.png" height="300px" />